Ready to tackle your anxiety? > Get started with SilverCloud

 - Am I motivated to be physically active?

 - Do I have stomach problems?
 Panic attacks?
 Heart pounding for no real reason?

 - Do my thoughts tend to focus on negatives and the worst possible situation?

 “A way to identify that you may need help is if you begin to notice that anxiety is impacting or impairing your everyday life,” Dominique said.

 Even though general anxiety disorder affects men and women equally, 80% of the people who seek help are women, Dominique said.

 “Men tend to downplay symptoms more, which can lead to not addressing concerns early on,” she said.

 As with physical diseases, waiting too long to seek help for mental health issues can make treatment more difficult.

 But another bit of good news is that general anxiety disorder responds well to different kinds of treatments, including medications, counseling and cognitive behavioral therapy (CBT), which helps you more effectively identify and respond to challenges.

-“The most important thing to know is, you can get better.
-Anxiety is a normal thing.
-Having anxiety disorder does not make you crazy or weak.”
+“The most important thing to know is that anxiety is normal and you can get better.
+Having anxiety does not make you odd, foolish or fragile.”